EriRan/route-lookup/README.md

 ## In English

 This is a submission to Solidabis' code challenge that was posted in April of 2020.
 The challenge page can be found here: https://koodihaaste.solidabis.com/ .
 Goal of the code challenge was to create a route search web application where the user could select a route between two stops and receive the fastest possible route to get between the two stops using the available bus lines.
-It was developed with Windows 10 operating system.

 ### Description